satohshi/pocketbase-ts/README.md

 If you have a `UNIQUE` index constraint on the relation field, the item in `expand` will be of type `T` instead of `T[]`.

-In such case, you can override the default behaviour by explicitly defining back-relations yourself in the schema.
+In such cases, you can override the default behaviour by explicitly defining back-relations yourself in the schema.

 ```diff
 type Schema = {